godot-rust/gdnative-book/src/advanced-guides/migrating-0-9.md

 # Migrating from godot-rust 0.9.x to 0.10.x

-In version 0.10, many improvements to ergonomics, naming consistency, and resolving a number of bugs have been made.
-This has resulted in a number of the underlying
+In version 0.10, many improvements to ergonomics, naming consistency, and resolving a number of bugs have been made as outlined in this guide.

 ## Minimum Supported Rust Version

 This has been changed to 1.56, when migrating you will need to ensure that you are using **at least** Rust 1.56 or later or your projects may fail to build.